 Traditional structural measures of Network Science are direct and efficient tools for analysing and understanding complex networks, while graph convolutional networks are deep learning models designed specifically for graph data in order to address various learning problems.
 As discussed, the two classes of methods have their own strengths and weaknesses.
 Surprisingly, they are very often treated separately with relatively limited references to each other.
 Network science researchers may be sceptical about the lack of explainability of deep learning approaches, while deep learning researchers tend to overlook the advance in traditional non-learning approaches.
 We believe, however, that with the established foundations of traditional structural measures in Network Science, and GCNs emerging as a new powerful class of methods, there would be great benefits to be realised from a closer integration and awareness of the two communities.
-On the one hand, GCNs gracefully incorporate node features, which are largely overlooked in traditional structural measures, into the structure of graphs, and achieve state-of-the-art performances in various tasks.
+On the one hand, GCNs gracefully incorporate node features, which are largely overlooked in traditional structural measures, into the structure of graphs, and achieve state-ofthe-art performances in various tasks.
 On the other hand, traditional network science notions, being the foundations of understanding and characterising complex networks, are also indispensable in studying GCNs.
-Different types of structural measures are being exploited in the recent advance of GCNs as well [27, 100, 117, 192].
-Therefore, in this work, we aim to link the two classes of methods together by comprehensively reviewing each of them, proposing new taxonomies and discussing their connections.
+Different types of structural measures are being exploited in the recent advance of GCNs as well [15], [16], [17], [18].
+Therefore, the main research question that this survey aims to address is: How can the structural information captured in traditional network science bring insights into the comprehension and advancement of graph convolutional networks?
+In order to address this research question, we aim to link the two classes of methods together by comprehensively reviewing each of them, proposing new taxonomies and discussing their connections.